We know it's a big step when you move out of care and start living alone or with friends.

 If you're not in education or training, our support will end around your 21st birthday.
 However, if you'd like, you can ask to continue receiving support from your personal advisor up to your 25th birthday.

 If you feel that you no longer need support then that’s OK.
-Your case can be closed but remember you can always request support again anytime up to the age of 25.
+We can close your case.
+Please remember you can always request support again anytime up to the age of 25.

 What you can get as a care leaver

-Here's what we offer to all our care leavers.
-If you'd like to request something from this list, please speak to your personal advisor.
+This is what we offer to all our care leavers.
+If you would like to request something from this list, please speak to your personal advisor.

 - Financial support to go to university.
 This includes paying for basic halls of residence and providing a weekly allowance.

-- Help getting your first home, including taster flats or supported accommodation.
+- Help to get your first home, including taster flats or supported accommodation.